maths/moodle-qtype_stack/doc/en/Authoring/Answer_Tests/Calculus.md

 # Calculus answer tests

-There are two answer tests for dealing with calculus problems.
+There are four answer tests for dealing with calculus problems.
+The first is used with differentiation, the other three handle integration questions.

 ### Diff ###